adhearsion/ruby_speech/README.md

 RubySpeech::SSML.draw do
   voice gender: :male, name: 'fred' do
-    text "Hi, I'm Fred.
+    string "Hi, I'm Fred.
 The time is currently " say_as 'date', format: 'dmy' do
       "01/02/1960"
     end